hantswilliams/book-healthinformatics-datascience/docs/Ch3/distribution.md

 ### Mode
 The mode is the most frequently occurring value in a dataset.
 Identifying the mode in healthcare data can highlight the most common symptom reported by patients, aiding in understanding prevalent conditions.

-### Variance
-Variance measures the spread or dispersion of data points from the mean.
-In healthcare, variance can indicate the variability of blood pressure readings within a patient population.

 ### Quantiles and Quartiles
 Quartiles and quantiles are both measures used to divide a dataset into specific segments or parts.
 Quantiles are a more general concept that includes quartiles as a specific case.
 Let's break down the differences and importance of each: